|Christina Paynefirstname.lastname@example.org||(703) 292-2895|

 Full Proposal Accepted Anytime

-The Molecular Separations program is part of the Chemical Process Systems cluster, which also includes 1) Catalysis; 2) Electrochemical Systems; and 3) Process Systems, Reaction Engineering, and Molecular Thermodynamics.
+The Interfacial Engineering program is part of the Chemical Process Systems cluster, which also includes: 1) the Catalysis program; 2) the Electrochemical Systems program; and 3) the Process Systems, Reaction Engineering, and Molecular Thermodynamics program.

 INFORMATION COMMON TO MOST CBET PROGRAMS

 Proposals should address the novelty and/or potentially transformative nature of the proposed work compared to previous work in the field.
 Also, it is important to address why the proposed work is important in terms of engineering science, as well as to also project the potential impact on society and/or industry of success in the research.
 The novelty or potentially transformative nature of the research should be included, as a minimum, in the Project Summary of each proposal.

 The duration of unsolicited proposal awards in CBET is generally up to three years.
 Single-investigator award budgets typically include support for one graduate student (or equivalent) and up to one month of principal investigator time per year (awards for multiple investigator projects are typically larger).
 Proposal budgets that are much larger than typical should be discussed with the Program Director prior to submission.
 Proposers can view budget amounts and other information from recent awards made by this program via the “What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)” link towards the bottom of this page.